PhantomCybernetics/phntm_bridge_server/README.md

 ### Server Status

-https://bridge.phntm.io:1337/info (protected via admin password) Provides various statistical information about the server utilization.
+https://bridge.phntm.io:1337/info (protected with admin password) Provides various statistical information about the server utilization.

-# TURN Server
+# TURN/STUN Server
-Phntm Cloud Bridge needs to be accompanied by a TURN server which provides a backup connectivity when P2P link is not available between peers, such as owhen teleoperating a robot from a different network.
+Phntm Cloud Bridge needs to be accompanied by a TURN server which provides a backup connectivity when P2P link is not available between peers, such as when teleoperating a robot from a different network.
 This can be installed on a separate machine with a public IP and load-balanced independently.

-# Install Coturn
+### Install Coturn
 Coturn is a popular open-source TURN server, more at https://github.com/coturn/coturn

 ```bash